Introduction

 - remove

-from list ⇒ require approval via GUI pop-up - maybe turn on "Ask for Keychain password" ⇒ the GUI pop-up will require you to enter the "keychain password" (usually same as macOS login password)
+foksfrom list ⇒ require approval via GUI pop-up (clicking "always allow" will addfoksback to the list) - maybe turn on "Ask for Keychain password" ⇒ when the GUI pop-up appears, it will require you to enter the "keychain password" (usually same as macOS login password) before clicking "allow" or "always allow"

 Working with Passphrases